 The Securly SSL certificate is essential to filter HTTPS sites correctly.
-You can push the Securly SSL certificate using a Mircosoft Active Directory GPO by adding the SSL certificate to the Trusted Root Certification Authorities store on your Active Directory server for all clients in a Microsoft domain.
+You can push the Securly SSL certificate using a Microsoft Active Directory GPO by adding the SSL certificate to the Trusted Root Certification Authorities store on your Active Directory server for all clients in a Microsoft domain.
+(Note that this is not a user-based setting.)

 - Open Administrative Tools, and then click "Group Policy Management".